Adding library items

 - Notices and announcements

-For each item Type you can optionally add custom Questions so that you can store Responses for all the extra pieces of information you need for Library items of that Type.
-For example, for a 'Song' Type, in addition to the song name, you may also want to record things like 'Artist', 'Key', and 'Tempo', but for a 'Liturgy' Type library item you might have different additional information, typically the 'Liturgy text'.
-That's why each library item Type can be full customised so you can keep all the useful and related information together!
+The Planning module comes pre-populated with several commonly-used Types, which you can further customise, to remove if not needed.
+For each Type, you can optionally add custom Questions so that you can store question Responses for all the extra pieces of information you need for Library items of that Type.
+For example, for a 'Song' Type, in addition to the song 'Name', you may also want to record things like 'Artist', 'Key', and 'Tempo', but for 'Liturgy' Type library items you might wish to record different information, perhaps the 'Liturgy text'.
+Each Type can be customised so that you can keep all the type-specific library item details organised.

-There's a wide range of Type 'question' formats.
+There are a wide range of Type 'question' formats.
 In addition to Single Sentence and Paragraph formats, you can add Questions with Drop-Down List, Radio List, Checkbox List and Date Response options.
 The Question formats also include some other handy tools like a Bible 'verse picker', a Spotify 'song linker' and a Video 'file URL link' field.